Docs

 Overview

-Businesses that generate a high volume of transactions could demand a separate price based on their predicted volume of sales or revenue.
-This negotiation could happen between you, the business provider and the customer, and the decided price can be stored against the customer subscription.
+Businesses that generate a high volume of transactions may require a separate price based on their projected sales volume or revenue.
+This negotiation happens between you (the business provider) and the customer, and the agreed-upon price can be stored in the customer’s subscription.

-These overrides are generally provided to acquire large enterprise customers and each customer will have their own pricing requirements on procurement.
-These deal details are not accessible for other customers and are bound by contract terms covering legal and privacy requirements.
-Your sales teams can utilize the Price Override feature to handle customer specific pricing for their customers.
+These overrides are typically provided to acquire large enterprise customers, each with their own pricing requirements during procurement.
+These deal details are not accessible to other customers and are governed by contract terms covering legal and privacy requirements.
+Your sales teams can use the Price Override feature to handle customer-specific pricing.

-In addition to overriding the price of your plans, addons, and charges you can also override the tier range for plan and addon price points that have volume, tiered, or stairstep pricing models.
+In addition to overriding the price of your plans, addons, and charges, you can also override the tier range for plan and addon price points that use volume, tiered, or stairstep pricing models.

 Configuring Price and Tier Override

-To enable price and tier overrides for your Chargebee site, follow the steps below:
+To enable price and tier overrides for your Chargebee site, follow these steps:

 2. Click Settings > Configure Chargebee > Billing LogIQ > Customers & Subscriptions > Price Override.

-3. On the Price Override popup, enable the Price Override option.
+3. In the Price Override popup, enable the Price Override option.

-4. Enable Tier Range Override option to allow your team users to update the tier range for plans and addons that have volume, tiered, or stairstep pricing models.
+4. Enable the Tier Range Override option to allow your team to update the tier range for plans and addons that use volume, tiered, or stairstep pricing models.

 5. Click Apply.